sqlxpert/lights-off-aws/README.md

 - If you use Terraform, do not use it with an AWS access key and do not give it full AWS administrative privileges.
 Instead, follow AWS's [Best practices for using the Terraform AWS Provider: Security best practices](https://docs.aws.amazon.com/prescriptive-guidance/latest/terraform-aws-provider-best-practices/security.html).
-  Do the extra work of defining a least-privilege IAM role for each workload.
+  Do the extra work of defining a least-privilege IAM role for deploying each workload.
 Configure Terraform to assume workload-specific roles.
-The CloudFormation service role is one element, but achieving least-privilege also requires limiting Terraform's own privileges.
+The CloudFormation service role is one element, but achieving least-privilege also requires limiting Terraform's privileges.

 </details>